determinedWaffle/ThumbsCheck/_CONTRIBUTING.md

 git checkout -b `your-branch-name`
 ```

-### Make commits to your feature branch.
+### Step 4: Make commits to your feature branch

-Prefix each commit like so
-  - (feat) Added a new feature
-  - (fix) Fixed inconsistent tests [Fixes #0]
-  - (refactor) ...
-  - (cleanup) ...
-  - (test) ...
-  - (doc) ...

-Make changes and commits on your branch, and make sure that you
-only make changes that are relevant to this branch.
-If you find
+As you write code for your feature, commit often.
+Make sure you are committing to your FEATURE BRANCH not master!

-yourself making unrelated changes, make a new branch for those
+If you find yourself making changes unrelated to the current feature, make a new branch for those changes.
-changes.

 #### Commit Message Guidelines

-- Commit messages should be written in the present tense; e.g. "Fix continuous
-  integration script".
 - The first line of your commit message should be a brief summary of what the
   commit changes.
 Aim for about 70 characters max.
 Remember: This is a summary,
   not a detailed description of everything that changed.